 How many times have you planned a session, only for that plan to go right out the door within the first five minutes of a session?
 But did you ever regret planning?
 Heck, no!
 That time that you took to plan allowed you to review your client, prep for scenarios and mentally prepare.
 This happens to us all.
 The ability to think on your feet and navigate obstacles is a huge part of a rehab practitioners job.

-In telehealth, there are similar inevitable factors that we must prepare for.
+In Telehealth, there are similar inevitable factors that we must prepare for.
 While we love the ease that technology can bring, it is not without it’s inevitable frustrations and technical blurbs.
-To set you and your clients up for success, you can eliminate many simple technological barriers by having a good understanding of the platform you are using.
-With Therabyte, you can take advantage of our easy-to-use tools and convenient features that simplify the telehealth process for all providers.
+To set you and your clients up for success, you can eliminate many simple technological barriers by having a good understanding of the Telehealth platform you are using.
+With Therabyte, you can take advantage of our easy-to-use tools and convenient features that simplify the Telehealth process for all providers.
 Here are some main points you should be aware of in order to have a successful session with Therabyte video conferencing – TB meet:

 Know the basics

 Success in any platform will come from having a good understanding of the software.
 In order to effectively provide treatment, you must be familiar with the features that Therabyte offers:

 - Create and join 1:1 and group calls